lightning/bolts/02-peer-protocol.md

 required to timeout or fulfill as soon as possible; but too low increases the risk of unnecessary channel closure due to networking delays.

-There are four values we need to derive:
+There are four values that need be derived:

 1. The `cltv_expiry_delta` for channels. `3R+2G+2S`; if in doubt, a `cltv_expiry_delta` of 12 is reasonable (R=2, G=1, S=2).

-2. For HTLCs we offer: the timeout deadline when we have to fail the channel and time it out on-chain.
-This is `G` blocks after the HTLC `cltv_expiry`; 1 block is reasonable.
+2. For sent HTLCs: the timeout deadline after which the channel has to be failed and timed out on-chain.
+This is `G` blocks after the HTLC's `cltv_expiry`: 1 block is reasonable.

-3. For HTLCs we accept and have a preimage: the fulfillment deadline when we have to fail the channel and fulfill the HTLC onchain before its `cltv_expiry`.
-This is steps 4-7 above, which means a deadline of `2R+G+S` blocks before `cltv_expiry`; 7 blocks is reasonable.
+3. For received HTLCs (with a preimage): the fulfillment deadline after which the channel has to be failed and the HTLC fulfilled on-chain before its `cltv_expiry`.
+See steps 4-7 above, which imply a deadline of `2R+G+S` blocks before `cltv_expiry`: 7 blocks is reasonable.

-4. The minimum `cltv_expiry` we will accept for terminal payments: the worst case for the terminal node C lower at `2R+G+S` blocks (steps 1-3 above don't apply).
+4. The minimum `cltv_expiry` accepted for terminal payments: the worst case for the terminal node C lower at `2R+G+S` blocks (steps 1-3 above don't apply).
 The default in
    [BOLT #11](11-payment-encoding.md) is 9, which is slightly more